-- Use the Web-based Veritas Operations Manager. - Use Cluster Manager (Java Console). - Use the command-line interface. - If VCS is not running, use a text editor to create and modify the files. - Use the VCS simulator on a Windows system to create the files.
+- Use the Web-based Cluster Management Console. - Use the Web-based Veritas Operations Manager. - Use Cluster Manager (Java Console). - Use the command-line interface. - If VCS is not running, use a text editor to create and modify the files. - Use the VCS simulator on a Windows system to create the files.